What Is Canada’s Immigration Policy?

 How do immigrants adjust to life in Canada?

 Canada goes to comparatively great lengths to help immigrants assimilate by providing them with orientation programs, skills training, social services, and pathways to citizenship.
 In recent years, roughly three-quarters [PDF] of the federal immigration agency’s budget has gone toward settlement programs.
-This level of support has helped make Canada one of the most sought-after destinations for immigrants, with high rates of immigrant satisfaction and naturalization.
+This level of support has helped make Canada one of the most sought-after destinations for immigrants, with generally high rates of immigrant satisfaction and naturalization.
 Immigrants have risen to prominent positions within Canadian society, including the prime minister’s cabinet.

 Still, immigrants continue to lag behind native-born Canadians on certain economic indicators, although the disparities have diminished over time and generations.
 Many struggle to find employment that matches their skills and qualifications.
 “Immigrants do have to work incredibly hard to find their footing in the Canadian economy, especially those immigrants who lack linguistic ability,” says Daniel Hiebert, a professor at the University of British Columbia who has advised Canadian officials on immigration.